threefoldtech/info_grid/src/flist/flist_case_studies/flist_nextcloud_case_study.md

 The fifth **RUN** command runs the `install-docker.sh` script to properly install Docker within the image.

-Once those commands are run, we proceed to copy to our Docker image the necessary folders `scripts` and `zinit` as well as the Caddyfile.
-Once this is done, we want to give execution permissions to the folders by running the **RUN** command with `chmod +x`.
+Once those commands are run, we proceed to copy into our Docker image the necessary folders `scripts` and `zinit` as well as the Caddyfile.
+Once this is done, we give execution permissions to all scripts in the scripts folder using `chmod +x`.

 Finally, we set an entrypoint in our Dockerfile.
 As per the [Docker documentation](https://docs.docker.com/engine/reference/builder/), an entrypoint "allows you to configure a container that will run as an executable".
 Since we are using zinit, we set the entrypoint `/sbin/zinit`.